rapidsai/cuspatial/README.md

 > cuSpatial depends on [cuDF](https://github.com/rapidsai/cudf) and [RMM](https://github.com/rapidsai/rmm) from [RAPIDS](https://rapids.ai/).

 ## cuProj - GPU-accelerated Coordinate Reference System (CRS) Transformations
-cuProj is a new RAPIDS library housed within the cuSpatial repo that provides GPU-accelerated coordinate reference system (CRS) transformations. cuProj is available as of release 23.08 supporting UTM <-> WGS84 transformations :globe_with_meridians:.
+cuProj is a new RAPIDS library housed within the cuSpatial repo that provides GPU-accelerated transformations of coordinates between coordinate reference systems (CRS). cuProj is available as of release 23.08 with support for transformations of WGS84 coordinates to and from Universal Transverse Mercator (UTM) :globe_with_meridians:.

-To learn more about cuProj, see the [c++ libcuproj README](cpp/cuproj/README.md) or the [Python cuProj README](python/cuproj/README.md)
+To learn more about cuProj, see the [Python cuProj README](python/cuproj/README.md) or the [c++ libcuproj README](cpp/cuproj/README.md).

 ## Resources